denoland/fresh/docs/project-structure.md

 the `pages` subfolder.

 The `main.ts` file is the entrypoint to your project.
-It is the file you link in Deno Deploy, or run locally with `deployctl`.
+It is the file you link in Deno Deploy, or run locally with the `deno` CLI.

 The `routes.gen.ts` file is a manifest of all pages and api routes in a project.
 When moving around or creating new pages, this file needs to be updated.
 This is